 Precedent Transactions Analysis.
 Morgan Stanley compared certain financial information of Motor Cargo with the same information with respect to seven less-than-truckload ("LTL") acquisition transactions announced between July 10, 1995 and August 22, 2001 that Morgan Stanley believed to be appropriate for comparison.
-The financial information compared for each target included the premium of the price per share paid in the acquisition over the price per share of the target one month prior to the announcement of the acquisition (or "unaffected price"), the approximate equity and aggregate dollar value of each transaction, as well as multiples of (a) revenue, (b) EBIT, which is earnings before interest and taxes, (c) EBITDA, which is earnings before interest, taxes, depreciation and amortization, and (d) earnings paid if available for each transaction.
+The financial information compared for each target included the premium of the price per share paid in the acquisition over the price per share of the target one month prior to the announcement of the acquisition (or "unaffected price"), the approximate equity and aggregate dollar value of each transaction, as well as multiples of (a) revenue, (b) EBIT, which is earnings before interest, taxes, depreciation and amortization, and (d) earnings paid if available for each transaction.